ShunSakurai/check_forbidden/README.md

 - When many false positives are found for 1 term, consider dividing the CSV file

 ### Summary results are not in order
 I use Python's "set" object to consolidate the results.
 This causes an issue where the Summary results are not displayed in the proper order.
-I am working on this issue.
+This issue will be addressed in the future.

 ### UTF-8 CSV files are garbled when opened with Shift-JIS Excel
 If you simply open a CSV file encoded with UTF-8 with Microsoft Excel in an environment whose default encoding is Shift-JIS or any other non-Unicode encoding, the characters are likely to be garbled.
 There are many remedies to this, but the simplest solutions are as follows: